anotherliam/lottoapp/readme.md

 * Add platform-tools to path
 Choose the 'Path' user environment variable, click edit, then add '%LOCALAPPDATA%\Android\Sdk\platform-tools'

-Powershell need to be restarted for changes to apply.
+Powershell needs to be restarted for changes to apply.